 They’ll get used to the feeding hours, so you can ration the portion you serve them.
 Besides, regular feeding hours allow you to monitor health changes, feeding patterns, how different seasons affect them, etc. If you won’t be around to feed your chickens, deputize your duty.

 Deworm your chickens regularly

 The chances are high that your chickens will pass out waste into their food and also eat that same food.
-Chickens are dirty.
+Chickens can often create a messy environment.
 As a chicken owner, you have to flush out toxins from their gut to maintain their intestinal worms.
-Ensure you use the right deworming ingredient for your chicken breed.
+Ensure you use the appropriate deworming medication suitable for your chicken breed.

 You don’t have to run into debt or leave your chickens to grow hungry because there is no food; you can complement regular chicken feed with those listed above.
 However, take note that none of the above-named feed ideas can serve as your chickens’ diet alone.
 Commercial or homemade feed still stands as the main food in your chickens’ diet.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.